 The tree of life as a metaphor for the Torah comes from the Book of Proverbs, which uses the term three times, most famously in Proverbs 3:18: Etz chaim hee l’machazikim bah (“She is a tree of life to those who grasp her”).

 A special guest to celebrate Tu B’shvat, Rabbi Nina Beth Cardin, gave an extended sermon as part of the worship service.
-I wish you could have been with me to hear her, as the following is only a seedling to the full tree of her remarks.
+The following is only a seedling to the full tree of her remarks.
 Rabbi Cardin kindly sent me notes from her discourse which I’m sharing.

 Rabbi Cardin began by stating that each generation has a significant work to do.
 As Thomas Berry has said, there is no doubt that saving the earth – the climate and the environment – is our generation’s great work.